kuorka/NoSQL-Demo-on-Oracle-DB/README.md

 # nosqldemo
-Demonstração das APIs NoSQL para Banco de Dados Oracle
+NoSQL APIs Demo for Oracle Database

-Escolha uma linguagem entre Java, Node.js e Python, e também REST.
+Choose a language from Java, Node.js and Python, as well as REST.

-Siga os requerimentos e procedimento de execução conforme explicado no readme.txt de cada linguagem.
+Follow the requirements and execution procedure as explained in the readme.txt of each language.